INDA-HR/python_sdk/docs/JobAdManagementApi.md

 Patch JobAd

  This method updates the information related to the job advertisement stored with id *job_ad_id*.
 This method accepts an application/json body with the same structure as [Add JobAd](https://api.inda.ai/hr/docs/v2/#operation/add_jobad__POST), however in this case all fields are optional.
 Fields that contain differences between the corresponding original ones are substituted, while new fields are added.
 Bear in mind that lists are considered as singular value, therefore to modify an entry in a list it is necessary to insert the full list.
+Entities among skills, job titles and languages are automatically mapped by INDAto the adopted knowledge base, so that users can leverage on standardized values.Original values and entity IDs are available in *Details.RawValues* and *Details.Code*, respectively.

 ### Example